-Philosophy

-- Attract and retain executives capable of maximizing performance for the benefit of M&T and its shareholders. - · Longstanding compensation philosophy to emphasize long-term equity-based compensation for our executive leadership. - · This philosophy, combined with Compensation and Human Capital Committee of the Board of Directors engagement and oversight, allows us to align our compensation with performance.
+Philosophy LongstandingThis philosoph ain executives capable of maximizing performance for the benefit of M&T and compensation philosophy to emphasize long-term equity-based compensation ny, combined with Compensation and Human Capital Committee of the Board with performance. n for our executive leadership. ight, allows us to align our Base Salary Short Term Incentive Market-competitive, fixed pay reflective of an executive's role responsibilities and performance.

-Base Salary

-Market-competitive, fixed pay reflective of an executive's role responsibilities and performance.

-Short Term Incentive

 A discretionary annual incentive opportunity that is reflective of overall bank and individual performance.
 Awarded on corporate performance, quantitative and qualitative business unit and individual performance, and progress toward strategic initiatives.

-Components

-Long Term Incentive

-Equity-based incentive opportunity generally reflective of overall bank and individual performance.
+2023 Performanc CEO Base Salary = Cash Bonus • LTI e Year Pay Mix Other NEO Base Salary Cash Bonus LTI Components Long Term Incentive Equity-based incentive opportunity generally reflective of overall bank and individual performance.
 Aligns our executives' interests with those of shareholders.
-Consists of:

-PHSUs: Vest ratably at target each year over three years based on achievement of a pre-established performance hurdle for each year.
+Consists of: PHSUs: Vest ratably at target each year over three years based on achievement of a pre-established performance hurdle for each year.
 PVSUs: Cliff vest after three years based on achievement of the pre-established performance ROTA and ROTCE metrics over the three-year performance period, with final payout values ranging from 0% to 150% of target.
 NQSOs: Provides value only if M&T's stock price increases from the date the stock option award is granted.
 Vest ratably over three years.

-2023 Performance Year Pay Mix

-CEO

-Other NEO\

-■ Base Salary ■ Cash Bonus ■ LTI

-■ Base Salary ■ Cash Bonus ■ LTI
+PVSU 32% 23% NQSO 10% 12% PHSU 23% 28% PVSU 28% VQSO 8% 17% PHSU 8% 19%

-See M&T's 2024 Proxy Statement for additional information Performance Hurdled Stock Units ("PHSUS"), Performance Vested Stock Units ("PUSUs"), Non-Qualified Stock Options ("NQSOs").
-"Excludes one NEO Who was not granted an LTI award in 2024 in light of their upcoming transition to a consulting role
+See M&T's 2024 Proxy Statement for additional information

+Performance Hurdled Stock Units ("PHSUs"), Performance Vested Stock Units ("PVSUs"), Non-Qualified Stock Options ("NQSOs").

+Excludes one NEO who was not granted an LTI award in 2024 in light of their upcoming transition to a consulting role